Introduction

 If a user has never logged in or if his/her session has expired, the Client will prompt them to re-input their username and password for authentication.
 Alternatively, they can directly specify their username (-u) or password (-p) during execution.
 Once authenticated, the Client will retain their credentials in a file for future use.

 We recommend using the interactive mode for most operations, as it provides a more user-friendly experience.
+It will prompt you something like this:

 We can also directly run a command without entering interactive mode by specifying the command as an argument.
 For example, to create a new user, we can run: